User8240/weather-forecast/README.md

 #### By _**Grace Kostanich**_

-#### _A website that converts a users age into their SPACE age!
+#### _Business logic for a website that converts a users age into their SPACE age!
 Whether it's on Mercury, Venus or Mars, we'll let you know your life expectancy._

 ## Technologies Used